josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 19.1.
 MLOps Maturity

+* **Machine Learning Journey**: Organizations progress from manual model training to full automation through pipelines.
-* _MLOps Journey_
+* **MLOps Phases**:
-  * **Phase 1:** Manual Training to Automation (*MLOps Level 0*)
-  * **Phase 2:** Strategic Automation with Pipelines (*MLOps Level 1*)
-  * **Phase 3:** Full Automation and Transformation (*MLOps Level 2*)
+    * *_Level 0: Manual Phase_* - Data extraction and analysis
+    * *_Level 1: Strategic Automation Phase_* - Model training, evaluation, and validation
+    * *_Level 2: CI/CD Automation Phase_* - Deployment, monitoring, and scaling

 ---

 ### 19.1.1.
 MLOps Level 0: Manual/Tactical Phase

-* **Phase Description**: Organizations experiment with ML to validate business improvements.
-    * Focus on building proof of concepts and testing AI/ML use cases
+* **Exploration Phase**: Building proof of concepts, testing AI/ML use cases, and validating business improvements through model experimentation and validation.
-    * Validate ideas for ML adoption in businesses
-* _Key Players_: Individual or team experimenting with training models
+    * Typically involves a team or individual training models
-    * Models are handed off to release/deployment teams using a model registry
+    * Models are stored and shared using a model registry before deployment
-    * Models are deployed to serve predictions

 ---

 #### 19.1.1.1.
 Key Features of Level 0

-* **Tactical Phase Process**
+* _Tactical Phase Overview_
-  * No automation in manual data analysis, preparation, training, and validation
-  * Data scientists and engineers are completely separated, with only a handoff of the model as point of contact
-    * _Lack of collaboration and communication between teams_
+  * Manual task execution with no automation
-  * Manual iterations, limited to a few models due to lack of regular retraining
+  * Limited scalability and lack of regularity in retraining
   * No consideration for continuous integration or deployment
+*
+* _Key Issues_
+  * Division between ML and MLOps teams leads to detection of training-serving skew issues
+  * Lack of model monitoring and degradation handling

 ---

 #### 19.1.1.2.
 Challenges

-* *_Model Degradation_*: well-trained models often underperform in real-life scenarios due to differences between training and real data.
+* **Model Degradation**: Well-trained models often underperform in real-life scenarios due to differences between training data and real data.
-* To mitigate this, *actively monitor predictions*, *retrain models frequently*, and *experiment with new algorithms*.
+    * _Solution requires constant monitoring and updating of predictions_
+    * _Frequent retraining and experimenting with new algorithms/algorithms are necessary to leverage technological improvements_

 ---

 ### 19.1.2.
 MLOps Level 1: Strategic Automation Phase

-* **MLOps Level 1 Phase**: Organized phase with prioritized ML to solve business objectives, using pipelines for continuous training and delivery
+* **MLOps Level 1 Phase**: Organizations use pipelines to automate model training, continuous delivery, and validation.
-    * **Key Services**:
-        * Automated data and model validation steps
+    * Requirements: Automated data and model validation, pipeline triggers, Feature Store, metadata management
-        * Pipeline triggers
-        * Feature Store
-        * Metadata management
+    * Key Features:
-    * _Characteristics_: Shared infrastructure, clear dev/prod separation, automated source code management
+        - Orchestration of ML development environment
+        - Centralized source code repository for data pipelines

 ---

 #### 19.1.2.1.
 Key Features of MLOps Level 1

-* **Level 1 Characteristics**: This phase has distinct features compared to Level 0, including:
+* **Level 1 Phase**: Key Features
-    * *_Automated experimentation_*: Each step in the process is orchestrated for faster iteration.
-    * *_Continuous training_*: The model is trained automatically in production on new data.
-    * *_Modular components_*: Components are reusable, composable, and potentially shareable.
+    * Automated experimentation with orchestrated steps increasing iteration speed
+    * Continuous training on new data in production environment
+    * Unified MLOps practices through shared code between experimentation and production
+        * Modular components for reusability, composability, and sharing
+    * Automated continuous delivery of new models to prediction service

 ---

 #### 19.1.2.2.
 Challenges

-* *_Pipeline Management_*: Team manages few pipelines, with new ones deployed manually.
-* *_Triggering Pipelines_*: Mainly triggered by changes to data; not ideal for new model deployments.
+* *Manual pipeline deployment and trigger by data changes is inefficient for new model deployments.*
+    * **Limitation:** No support for deploying models based on new ML ideas without manual intervention.
-* *_CI/CD Setup_*: Required for automation of build, test, and deploy ML pipelines.
+    * *_Requires automation:_* CI/CD setup for automated build, test, and deploy of ML pipelines.

 ---

 ### 19.1.3.
 MLOps Level 2: CI/CD Automation, Transformational Phase

-* _Transformational Phase:_
-	+ AI-driven innovation with agility
-	+ ML experts in product teams and business units
+* **Transformational Phase**: Organizations with mature AI practices use ML experts in product teams and across business units.
-	+ Datasets accessible across silos
+* **Dataset Access**: Datasets are shared across silos for ML projects between product groups.
-	+ CI/CD automation for model updates and pipelines
+* **CI/CD Automation**: Entire pipeline is automated through CI/CD, including model updates.

 ---

 #### 19.1.3.1.
 Key Features of Level 2

-* **Level 2 Adoption:** Adopting CI/CD model for ML pipeline automation
+* **Level 2 Adoption**: Moving to level 2 involves adopting the CI/CD model for ML pipelines, automating retraining, testing, and deployment.
-    * Automates retraining, testing, and deployment of models
+    * *_Pipeline_*: Development, automation, testing, and deployment of ML models with shared source code and continuous delivery.
-    * Enables continuous delivery and monitoring
-    * Facilitates adaptability to rapid changes in ML technology
+    * *_Testing_*: Integration testing, validation, and error checking for each pipeline component.
+    * *_Delivery_*: Verifying model compatibility, load testing, and deployment strategies (blue/green, canary, shadow).

 ---

 ## 19.2.
 Retraining and Versioning Models

-### **Model Drift Detection and Retraining**
+### Model Retraining Frequency
+* **Key Considerations**:

-* *_Monitoring_*: Track model performance over time using Vertex AI Model Monitoring.
+    * Monitor performance over time to determine degradation.
-* *_Drift detection_*: Identify when model performance degrades and retrain is necessary.
+    * Collect real data for evaluation and new training datasets.
-* *_Retraining frequency_*: Determine optimal interval for retraining based on evaluation of collected real data.
+    * Determine retraining frequency based on model performance.
+* **Retraining Options**:
+  * Regularly scheduled intervals (e.g., weekly, monthly)
+  * Adaptive threshold-based approach
+  * Data-driven decision-making

 ---

 ### 19.2.1.
 Triggers for Retraining

-### Retraining Model Policies

-* **Absolute Threshold**: Trigger retraining when accuracy falls below a set threshold (e.g. 90%).
-* _Rate of Degradation_: Trigger retraining with sudden dips in performance (e.g. >2% drop in accuracy per day).

-### Considerations for Retraining Policy
+* **Model Retraining Policy**:
+    * Trigger retraining based on predetermined policies (e.g. absolute threshold or rate of degradation)
+    * Considerations: training costs, training time, delayed training, scheduled training
-* * Training Costs: Minimize frequent retuning to reduce costs *
+        * Minimize frequent retreining to avoid unnecessary costs and degradation
-* * Training Time: Balance wait time vs degraded performance *
+        * Balance trade-off between model performance and consistency
-* * Scheduled Training: Simple, predictable approach incorporating new data on a regular basis
+        * Scheduled training can provide predictable costs and performance

 ---

 ### 19.2.2.
 Versioning Models

-* **Model Versioning**: allows multiple models to coexist with the same API, enabling users to choose between different versions of a model
+* **Model Versioning**: allows deploying multiple versions of a model, with version IDs for selection
-    * _Solves backward compatibility issues_
+    * **Benefits**: solves backward compatibility issues and enables choosing between old and new models
-    * _Allows for deployment of new models as separate entities, not just updates to existing ones_
-    * _Provides monitoring and comparison capabilities across deployed model versions_
+        * **Monitoring**: enables comparison of different versions through REST endpoints
+    * **Alternative Approach**: deploying new models instead of updating existing ones for complex behaviors

 ---

 ## 19.3.
 Feature Store

-* Feature engineering is a valuable investment in building good ML models
+* Feature engineering is a crucial step in building good ML models but can be time-consuming.
-    * Can lead to non-reusable, ad-hoc features that create problems across teams
-        + Lack of governance and sharing
-        + Division between teams
-    * Leads to training and serving differences, reducing ML solution effectiveness
+    * _Lack of sharing and reuse leads to duplicated effort_
+        * Non-reusable features create ad hoc pipelines, reducing data governance
+            * Cross-collaboration suffers due to separate feature development

 ---

 ### 19.3.1.
 Solution

-* *_Feature Store_*: Central location for storing features and metadata, enabling data sharing between teams and applying software engineering principles
+* **Feature Stores**: Central location for feature metadata and storage, enabling versioning, documentation, and access control.
-    * Enables fast processing of large feature sets and low-latency access for real-time predictions and batch access
+    * Allows fast processing of large feature sets and low-latency access for real-time predictions and training.
-* **Feast**: Open-source Feature Store created by Google and Gojek, built with Redis and Google Cloud services
+        + Key benefits: efficient data management, improved prediction performance.

 ---

 ### 19.3.2.
 Data Model

-* **Vertex AI Feature Store Data Model**
-    * Uses a time-series model to store data, enabling dynamic management
+* **Vertex AI Feature Store data model**: stores data in a time-series model to manage changes over time.
-        * **Data Hierarchy**: Featurestore > EntityType > Feature
-    * **Entity Types**: Container for similar or related features
+* The data is arranged in a hierarchy with:
+  * **Featurestore** → **EntityType** → **Feature**
+    + Entities must be unique and of type String
+    + Features can have feature values (e.g. teams)

 ---